chaseruskin/orbit/docs/src/starting/upgrading.md

 # Upgrading

-Once Orbit is installed, it can be self-upgraded to the latest official version released found on its Github.
+Once Orbit is installed, it can be self-upgraded to the latest official released version found on its Github repository.
 ```
 $ orbit --upgrade
 ```